Conrad Schick

+In 1869 he was appointed as a Hofbaumeister by Charles I of Württemberg for his work in Jerusalem.

 Biography

 Conrad Schick was born in Bitz, Kingdom of Württemberg, Germany.
 At the age of 24, after completing his studies in Basel, he settled in Palestine in October 1846.
 The St. Chrischona Pilgrim Mission at Bettingen sent him out as missionary.

 When Schick died in Jerusalem in 1901, he was mourned by Jews, Muslims and Christians alike.
 He was buried in the Protestant cemetery on Mount Zion.

 Architecture

 The house that Schick built for his family, Tabor House, or Beit Tavor in Hebrew, on Jerusalem's Street of the Prophets, is still standing.
 The name of the house is based on a verse from Psalms (89:12): "The north and the south, Thou has created them; Tabor and Hermon shall rejoice in Thy name."
 The façade is decorated with carvings of palm leaves and the Greek letters Alpha and Omega, symbolizing the beginning and the end.
 The house was bought in 1951 by Swedish Protestants and now houses the Swedish Theological Institute for religious instruction and Land of Israel studies.

 Schick was chosen to design Mea Shearim, one of the first neighbourhoods in Jerusalem built outside the walls of the Old City.

 In 1887, Schick designed the Unity of the Brethren lepers' hospital Jesus Hilfe, since 1885 led by his son-in-law Dr. Adalbert Einsler (1848–1919), a landmark building (later the Hansen Government Hospital for Lepers, now an art and culture center) that can still be seen today near the Jerusalem Theater in Talbiya.

-Other buildings designed by Schick are St Paul's Anglican Chapel in Jerusalem (now St Paul's Church, see Anglican Diocese of Jerusalem) and the German Deaconesses Hospital (today the eastern wing of Bikur Holim Hospital), both on Street of the Prophets.
+Other buildings designed by Schick are St Paul's Anglican Chapel in Jerusalem (now St Paul's Church, see Anglican Diocese of Jerusalem) and the German Deaconesses Hospital (until the 2020s the eastern wing of the meanwhile closed Bikur Holim Hospital), both on Street of the Prophets.